New Student Resources

 - DOVE (Division of Volunteer Efforts) provides students with the hands on experience of impacting communities through serving others.
 Seton Hall also provides our first year students with immediate opportunities to engage our campus as leaders.

-- The First Year Foundations of Leadership is a six-week program open to all freshman seeking to develop essential leadership skills and connect with each other.
+- The First Year Foundations of Leadership is a six-week program open to all freshmen seeking to develop essential leadership skills and connect with each other.